Wiradjuri/FlexiCAD-Designer/README.md

 An AI-powered web platform for creating OpenSCAD 3D designs with natural language prompts, featuring template management and user authentication.

+## 🔒 Security Notice

+**This application uses secure server-side configuration.** API keys are never exposed in public files and are served securely from `/.netlify/functions/get-public-config`.
+The `/config/` directory is protected and inaccessible via web requests.

 ## 🚀 Features

 - **AI-Powered Generation**: Create OpenSCAD designs using natural language descriptions